 How to Calculate Due Date with Formula in Excel (7 Ways)

-Let’s say, we have a dataset where some Project Names and their Starting Date and Total Days to complete these Projects are given in Column B, Column C, and Column D respectively.
+We have a dataset where some Project Names and their Starting Date and Total Days to complete these Projects are given in Column B, Column C, and Column D, respectively.
 In Column E, we’ll calculate the due date of these projects.
-To do this, we will use the DATE formula, IF function, and Conditional Formatting also.
-Here’s an overview of the dataset of our today’s task.

 Due Date Calculation

-1. Add Date to Calculate Due Date with Formula in Excel
+Method 1 – Add Days to Calculate the Due Date with Formula in Excel

 Add Date to Calculate Due Date Formula in Excel